Life Alert Review Summary

 The Life Alert system allows users to connect with their trained emergency response center dispatcher for help through pressing a help button that is worn as a necklace pendant or a wristband.
 The help button is wirelessly connected to a base console unit.
 Seniors can access this help anytime, 24 hours a day, 7 days a week.

-Besides their basic in-home system for health and fall emergencies, the company also offers additional options like an on-the-go button with GPS, a mobile 911 phone and alert services activated through a cell phone.
+Besides their standard in-home system for health and fall emergencies, the company also offers additional options like an on-the-go button with GPS, a mobile 911 phone and alert services activated through a cell phone.
 They do not offer any automatic fall detection systems.

-The monthly cost of the Life Alert system is $49.95 to $89.95.
+The monthly cost of Life Alert is $49.95 to $89.95.
 Life Alert offers various product bundles that include an in-home Life Alert base unit and necklace, plus options like an on-the-go mobile GPS button, shower button and more.
 Besides this monthly cost, users also need to pay a price of between $96 to $200 for installation to get started.
 Sometimes, a sales representative can provide a quote as high as $295 for the initial installation.
 If you want to buy the system, we suggest that you let the sales rep know that you’ve done your research and installation should be around $100.
 There are no activation fees.

 The Life Alert system equipment is in line with standard industry offers.
-The base console includes a speakerphone that allows for communications between the user and emergency response center dispatcher.
+Their in-home base console includes a speakerphone that allows for communications between the user and emergency response center dispatcher.
 For the help button, they offer options for either a wristband and necklace pendant that can be worn around the neck.
 This button is waterproof so that it can be worn in the shower as well.
 The company also provides a guarantee on their equipment in case they fail.

 An additional button for a second user in the house costs $49 one-time.
 Life Alert also offers an on-the-go mobile GPS button and a separate Help button for shower emergencies.